Aoife Egan – BSc (Hons) in Software Development

 When I finished school I had no idea what I wanted to do.
 I knew I loved the problem solving aspect of maths but knew I didn’t want to study math.
 I also loved taking art classes in school and coming up with new designs.
 In the back of my mind I was always interested in technology and coding but wasn’t heavily involved.
-I decided to take a chance on it and choose the software development course ATU Sligo offered as it covered all three things I liked; problem solving, design, and technologies.
+I decided to take a chance on it and chose the software development course ATU Sligo offered as it covered all three things I liked; problem solving, design, and technologies.

 What specifically about the course did you particularly enjoy?

 I really enjoyed the hands on approach.
 It was great to experience working with the technologies we were learning about in real-life, building apps and websites.
 One really good part I enjoyed a lot was the fact we were taking a full-stack approach.
-Because of this I got to learn about all parts of the development process and a range of technologies.
+Because of this, I got to learn about all parts of the development process and a range of technologies.
 One of my favourite parts of the course was the work placement I undertook in my 3rd year.
 This was pivotal in my success since then as I was able to gain experience of developing code on real life projects and products.

 What is the best thing about the course that you think new applicants should know?